bitsmuggler/software-architecture-principles/README.md

         Making teams effective
-            Very valueable in **negotiating** and communicating decisions with key stakeholder Have an effective dialogue **highlighting future problems** that can occur if the principles are violated Characteristics of good architecture principles
+            Very valueable in **negotiating** and communicating decisions with key stakeholder Have an effective dialogue **highlighting future problems** that can occur if the principles are violated When should you introduce architecture principles?
+        You should introduce principles wherever wrong decisions or inconsistencies would cause harm.
+This is very often the case with architectural works.
+        You find that individual technical solutions, concepts or approaches work very well and want to facilitate their application in order to further disseminate knowledge about them.
+        You find inconsistent, contradictory, or obstructive choices.
+Find an appropriate principle that prevents similar problems in the future, and refactor accordingly.
+        If you collect quality scenarios, you will find that very many requirements aim in a similar direction.
+        [As you work on an architectural issue, realise that later decisions will have an impact on meeting the underlying requirements.
+Use principles to guide those future decisions in a "pleasant" direction.]
+    Characteristics of good architecture principles
         Comprehensive and Clear
             The principle is reasonable, logical and consistent.